webpack/changelog-v5/README.md

 ## Runtime Modules

 A large part of the runtime code was moved into the so called "runtime modules".
 These special modules are in-charge of adding runtime code.
 They can be added in to any chunk, but are currently always added to the runtime chunk.
-"Runtime Requirements" control which runtime modules are added to the bundle.
+"Runtime Requirements" control which runtime modules (or core runtime parts) are added to the bundle.
 This ensures that only runtime code that is used is added to the bundle.
 In the future, runtime modules could also added to an on-demand-loaded chunk, to load runtime code when needed.

-The core runtime is now very small and only includes the `__webpack_require__` function, module factories and the module instance cache.
-In the future, an alternative code runtime can be used to avoid wrapping the bundle in a IIFE and allow ESM style exports.
-This will allow ESM as target.

-As some responsibilities from Main and ChunkTemplate were removed, several associated hooks were removed as well.
+In most cases the core runtime allows to inline the entry module instead of calling it with `__webpack_require__`.
+If there is no other module in the bundle, no `__webpack_require__` is needed at all.
+This combines well with Module Concatenation where multiple modules are concatenated into a single module.

+In the best case no runtime code is needed at all.

 MIGRATION: If you are injecting runtime code into the webpack runtime in a plugin, consider using RuntimeModules instead.

+(since alpha.31)

 ## Serialization